 The PSAT is structured similarly to the SAT.
 Students are encouraged—and often required by their high schools—to take the PSAT to become familiar with the SAT’s content areas, question types, and time limits.
 With practice, students are likely to become more familiar with the SAT, and those who choose to take the SAT (as opposed to the ACT) will learn what to expect from the test.
 The PSAT also acts as the qualifying exam for the National Merit Scholarship Program, which awards prestigious honors and merit scholarships to the highest scoring students across the nation.
 For these reasons, it's important to try your best on the test.

 How do I sign up for the PSAT?

 Your guidance counselor or teachers should give you instructions on how to register at your school.
 If your school does not offer the PSAT or you are homeschooled, search for local schools that do host the test and contact the principal or guidance counselor to register.
 Talking to a guidance counselor is particularly important for students who hope to take the PSAT 10.
-Sophomores may not be required to take the test but may want to sign up in order to get more experience.
+Sophomores who aren't required to take the test may want to sign up in order to get more experience.

 Who should study for the PSAT?